daemontus/cancel-this/README.md

  - With feature `liveness` enabled, you can register a per-thread handler invoked once the thread becomes unresponsive (i.e. cancellation is not checked periodically withing the desired interval).
- - Practically no overhead in cancellable code when cancellation is not enabled.
+ - Practically no overhead in cancellable code when cancellation is not actively used.
- - Very small overhead for "atomic-based" cancellation triggers, acceptable overhead for PyO3 cancellation.
+ - Very small overhead for "atomic-based" cancellation triggers and PyO3 cancellation.
  - All triggers and guards generate [`log`](https://crates.io/crates/log) messages (`trace` for normal operation, `warn` for issues where panic can be avoided).